 Section 125.0104, F.S., authorizes the levy of five separate local option taxes on rental charges subject to the transient rentals tax under s.
 212.03, F.S., to be used in various ways to promote tourism within the county.
 Generally, the revenues from these levies may be used for capital construction of tourist-related facilities, tourist promotion, and beach and shoreline maintenance; however, the authorized uses vary according to the particular levy.
 No tourist development tax may be levied in any municipality imposing the Municipal Resort Tax authorized under Chapter 67-930, L.O.F., (i.e., Miami Beach, Bal Harbour and Surfside).
-There is a prohibition against any county levying a convention development tax from levying tourist development taxes at a rate of more than 2 percent; however, this prohibition does not apply to a county's levy of the Professional Sports Franchise Facility Tax.
+There is a prohibition against any county levying a convention development tax from levying tourist development taxes at a rate of more than 2 percent; however, this prohibition does not apply to a county's levy of the Professional Sports Franchise Facility Tax and Duval County's levy of the Additional Professional Sports Franchise Facility Tax.